 In our efforts to conserve and manage our marine mammal species, the Service has field staff dedicated to working with our partners to conduct population censuses, assess population health, develop and implement conservation plans, promulgate regulations, and create cooperative relationships.

-The Service's Marine Mammal Management office in Anchorage, Alaska, has the responsibility to manage and conserve polar bears, Pacific walruses, and northern sea otters in Alaska.
-Northern sea otters are also found in Washington State and are managed by the Western Washington Field Office.
-Southern sea otters, which reside in California, are managed by the Ventura Field Office.
-The West Indian manatee can be found from Texas to Rhode Island and into the Caribbean Sea; however, the species mostly occur in Florida (the Florida subspecies) and Puerto Rico (the Antillean subspecies).
-The Service's Jacksonville Field Office manages the Florida manatee and the Boqueron Field Office manages the Antillean manatee.
+The Service's Marine Mammals Management office in Anchorage, Alaska, has the responsibility to manage and conserve polar bears, Pacific walruses, and northern sea otters in Alaska.
+Northern sea otters are also found in Washington State and are managed by the Washington Fish and Wildlife Office.
+Southern sea otters, which occur in California, are managed by the Ventura Fish and Wildlife Office.
+The West Indian manatee can be found from Texas to Rhode Island and into the Caribbean Sea; however, in waters within the U.S., the species mostly occur in Florida (the Florida subspecies) and Puerto Rico (the Antillean subspecies).
+The Service's North Florida Ecological Services Office in Jacksonville manages the Florida manatee and the Caribbean Ecological Services Field Office in Boquerón manages the Antillean manatee.